lucasgcb/skeleton/README.md

 * Make an audio queue system so it can be more aware of what it is going to do, and less ghetto of course.
 * Make volume adjustable with parameters.
 Like, seriously, I really didn't feel like handling strings for now.
 * ~~Fix Listener calls for audio commands causing a memory leak in musicCommands.js~~ :heavy_check_mark:
+* Have audio commands identify validate which server they are coming from.
+Possibly full rewrite for this one.
 * Rewrite Everything to less dumb degrees